 - (1) On 22 June 2017, the "Resolution on the Increase of Net Capital Guarantee to Galaxy Jinhui" was considered and approved at the 2016 annual general meeting of the Company, pursuant to which it was agreed that the Company would provide net capital guarantee for Galaxy Jinhui of RMB3,000 million to satisfy its business development needs.
 As at the End of the Reporting Period, the guarantee had not been fulfilled. - (2) On 30 August 2021, the "Resolution on the Increase in the Shareholdings in CGS-CIMB to Increase the Amount of Guarantees and Quasi-Guarantees by Galaxy International Holdings" was considered and approved at the second (regular) meeting of the fourth session of the Board of the Company.
 Based on the business development needs, it was agreed to increase the maximum amount of guarantees and quasi-guarantees authorised to be provided for CGS-CIMB Securities and its subsidiaries and CGS-CIMB Holdings and its subsidiaries (collectively referred to as "CGS-CIMB") from RMB3,500 million to RMB7,000 million in phases.
-In particular, upon completion of exercising the option for the first time for the CIMB merger and acquisition project, which is upon obtaining 75% shareholding in CGS-CIMB by Galaxy International Holdings, the maximum amount of guarantees and quasi-guarantees provided by Galaxy International Holdings for CGS-CIMB shall be RMB5,500 million; and upon completion of exercising the option for the second time, i.e. upon obtaining 100% shareholding in CGS-CIMB by Galaxy International Holdings, the maximum amount of guarantees and quasi-guarantees to be provided by Galaxy International Holdings for CGS-CIMB shall be RMB7,000 million.
+In particular, upon completion of exercising the option for the first time for the CIMB merger and acquisition project, which is upon obtaining 75% shareholding in CGS-CIMB by Galaxy International Holdings, the maximum amount of guarantees and quasi-guarantees provided by Galaxy International Holdings, the maximum amount of guarantees and quasi-guarantees to be provided by Galaxy International Holdings for CGS-CIMB shall be RMB7,000 million.
+As at 31 December 2022, the maximum amount of guarantees and quasi-guarantees provided by Galaxy International Holdings for CGS-CIMB shall be RMB7,000 million.
 As at 31 December 2022, the maximum amount of guarantees and quasi-guarantees provided by Galaxy International Holdings for CGS-CIMB were RMB5,500 million.